OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

     {{ script({ add: "const myModal = new bootstrap.Modal('#isRootCatChanged');myModal.show();" }) }}

-In this way Javascript files will be included correctly within the template.
+In this way, Javascript files will be included correctly in the template.

 Using CSS and including .css files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CSS files should be stored in: :file:`assets/css/<filename>`
+Store CSS files in: :file:`assets/css/<filename>`.

-CSS file naming convention is: :file:`[module_id]_[css_file_name].css`
+For CSS files, use the following naming convention: :file:`[module_id]_[css_file_name].css`

-To include new CSS file from module needs to use:
+To include a new CSS file from your module, use:

 .. code:: php